Some of the common reasons for low mobile checkout conversion rates are:

 Here’s an example of how the same form fields don’t automatically zoom in at a font of 16px above.

-15. Made presents FAQs in a dropdown format Rather than links, use dropdown accordions on your checkout page.
+15. American Eagle presents FAQs in a dropdown format

 Too many distractions on the checkout page can cause customers to experience problems with mobile transactions.